SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 ## Summary <a name="summary"></a>

-Now, you have build app and completed the below steps.
+You have build app and completed the below steps.

 ![Summary](images/Scenario_summary.png)